 Ref: Manngerðir hellar á Íslandi by Árni Hjartarson, Guðmund J. Guðmundsson og Hallgerður Gísladóttir

 Borgarvirki and the information sign

 Their leader, Víga-Barði, came up with a strategy to get rid of the attackers.
 Provisions were running out, and only one piece of meat was left.
-Víga-Barði had his people throw that piece of meat out from the fortress, giving the attackers the idea that they had plenty of provisions left.
+Víga-Barði had his people throw that piece of meat out of the fortress, giving the attackers the idea that they had plenty of provisions left.

 Find out more in my travel-blog on Borgarvirki Fortress in North-West Iceland - a Viking Fortress.

-To reach Borgarvirki turn off ring-road 1 onto the road 711.
+To reach Borgarvirki turn off ring-road 1 onto road 711.
 Then turn left on 717, which is 8 km of a bad one-lane road with hard shoulders and several blind hills.
-Include Hvítserkur monolith in your visit.
+Include the Hvítserkur monolith in your visit.

 Visiting Grettisbæli lair

 Hidden away up in the screes of Mt. Öxarnúpur in North-East Iceland you will find the Viking lair of the outlawed Viking Grettir sterki Ásmundarson - Grettir the Strong (approx. 996).
 His saga is told in Grettissaga - the Saga of Grettir.

 Grettir is amongst other things famous for having been an outlaw for almost 20 years, which seems to have been the maximum penalty for outlaws.
 Grettir was killed in Drangey island only a couple of months before he would have regained his freedom.